 The contracted installation services are scheduled to take a month to complete.
-The services include customizing the software program’s color schemes to match the customer’s branding (“aesthetic installation”) and a full integration with the customer’s other systems, e.g., HR, sales, etc. (“integration installation”).
+The services include a full integration with the customer’s other systems, such as HR and sales (“integration installation”).
 TPI’s installation team has determined that the software itself will require significant modification to accommodate the integration.
 During the installation period, the customer does not have access to the software program.

-Capable of Being Distinct – TPI begins its analysis by considering if the goods and services of the contract are capable of being distinct.
-TPI routinely sells the software license and aesthetic customization on a standalone basis and third-party vendors often perform the integration installation contracted by the customer.
+Capable of Being Distinct – TPI begins its analysis by considering whether the promised goods and services are capable of being distinct.
+TPI routinely sells the software license on a standalone basis and third-party vendors often perform the software integration service contracted by the customer.
 Further, the customer can benefit from the installation services with the software license, which is a readily available resource once delivered.
 Given this analysis, each of the promised goods or services is capable of being distinct.

-Distinct within the Context of the Contract – Next, TPI must analyze if the promised goods or services are distinct within the context of the contract using the three factors in ASC 606-10-25-21.
-These factors are not exhaustive and the existence of a single factor is not determinative; thus, all the facts and circumstances should be considered.
+Distinct Within the Context of the Contract – Next, TPI must analyze if the promised goods and services are distinct within the context of the contract using the three indicators in ASC 606-10-25-21.
+These indicators are not exhaustive and the presence of a single indicator is not determinative; thus, all the facts and circumstances should be considered.

 - Significant modification or customization.
-The professional installation services customize the software in two ways: (1) aesthetics and (2) integration.
-In this case, the aesthetic customizations are not significant.
-These changes alter the appearance of the program, but do not affect the core functionalities of the software or the customer’s ability to derive value from the software.
-However, the modifications made to the software as part of the integration installation are significant.
-TPI’s professional services team must modify the software’s code to create custom functionalities to connect with other systems.
-Therefore, the integration services significantly modify the software license.
+The modifications made to the software as part of the integration service are significant.
+TPI’s professional services team must modify the software’s code to create custom functionalities that connect with other systems.
+Therefore, the integration services significantly modify the software.

 As described in the accounting analysis above, each promised good or service in the contract is capable of being distinct.
-However, due to the significant service of integration, the software license and installation are not distinct within the context of the contract.
-Thus one performance obligation exists in this contract.
+However, due to the significant integration service, the software license and integration service are not distinct within the context of the contract.
+Thus, one performance obligation exists in this contract.